Ash-the-k/Xploit0/README.md

 Xploit0 is a powerful security tool designed to scan and analyze all dependencies present in your repository, ensuring your digital infrastructure stays safe and secure.
 It helps organizations identify vulnerabilities, track CVEs (Common Vulnerabilities and Exposures), and predict potential security risks using advanced machine learning models.
 Xploit0 is ideal for keeping your systems protected by continuously evaluating your software’s dependencies.

-This README will guide you through the process of setting up Xploit0, running the security analysis, and viewing the results through an interactive Streamlit dashboard.

 ---

 ## Steps to Set Up and Run Xploit0